weiliali/idena-ubuntu-tool/README.md

 # idena-ubuntu-tool
-This is a tool for help people use ubuntu to do more thing in idena\n Main use tengxunyun API and idena API
+This is a tool for help people use ubuntu to do more thing in idena Main use tengxunyun API and idena API
-The goal to write it is just use ubuntu to achieve:
+# The goal to write it is just use ubuntu to achieve:
 1.build win vps to do idena test
 2.state idena account balance and state just like you are human or not 3.exchange nodekey on win vps